 Robinhood Prediction Markets

 Regulatory status: Robinhood routes orders through Robinhood Derivatives, LLC (a CFTC-registered Futures Commission Merchant) to Kalshi's exchange.
 Robinhood is preparing to leave Kalshi's exchange: in January 2026, it closed its acquisition of MIAXdx through a joint venture with Susquehanna International Group called Rothera, giving Robinhood its own CFTC-licensed DCM and clearinghouse.
-This exchange is expected to begin operations in 2026.
+Verify the exchange's current operational status before relying on it; as of mid-2026 Robinhood continued to route retail event contracts through partner-exchange infrastructure.

 Tax reporting: Robinhood explicitly states "Robinhood will not be providing 1099s for event contract trades."
 Robinhood provides an Event Contracts Annual Statement summarizing trades, but labels it "not a substitute tax reporting form."
 Robinhood charges $0.01 per contract per side as commission, on top of Kalshi's exchange fees, for approximately $0.02 per contract total.